A plant-based meatball? Sign me up!

 - 1/2 teaspoon ground black pepper

-- 1 (15 ounce) can white beans, drained and rinsed (navy beans work best)
+- 15 ounces white beans can, drained and rinsed (navy beans work best)

 - 1 tablespoon lemon juice